 It’s worth noting that IC3 created a category just for real estate crimes because the fraud and loss associated with these transactions is so high.
 Real estate deals are appealing to many cybercriminals because of the large payout.
 They also know that closing on a home can be a stressful time for consumers, who may not question any last-minute changes to wiring instructions that appear to come from someone handling their transaction.

-Own a business?
-Learn more about how to protect it in Top Cybersecurity Threats to Your Business on Old Republic Title’s Company blog.
-If you’re looking for educational materials to share with your clients, check out our newly revised Wire Fraud Prevention Flyer and Beware of Wire Fraud Flyer.
-The American Land Title Association also offers a template for helping companies respond to cybersecurity incidents.
+Own a business in the Title or Real Estate Industry?
+Learn more about how to protect it in Five Common Threats to Business Cybersecurity on Old Republic Title’s Company blog.
+Want educational materials to share with your customers?
+Check out our Wire Fraud Prevention Flyer and Beware of Wire Fraud Flyer.
+The American Land Title Association also offers a template for responding to cybersecurity incidents.

 Consumers can take an active role in protecting themselves from internet crime.
 To learn about the latest scams and warnings, visit IC3’s Consumer Alerts page.
-Explore Old Republic Title’s Company blog for tips to spot phishing attempts, prevent wire fraud and respond to suspected wire fraud.
+You can also explore our other tips to spot phishing attempts, prevent wire fraud and respond to suspected wire fraud.